Pallandos/bitcoin-on-local/doc/config.md

     - [`SCENARIO_PATH`](#scenario_path)
   - [Example](#example)

-The `.env` file is used to configure your bitcoin network.
+The `.env` file is used to configure your Bitcoin network.

 > [!WARNING]
-> The syntax of `.env` is pretty strict : do not use any spaces before or after the `=`.
+> The syntax of `.env` is pretty strict: do not use any spaces before or after the `=`.

 ## Parameters